A monopole invariant for families of contact structures: Construction of the families contact invariant

-We will find it convenient to work within the realm of Banach spaces.
-A way to do this is by considering the triples $(\xi , \alpha , j )$ where $\alpha$ (and hence $\xi$) is of class $C^{l}$, and $j$ is of class $C^{l-1}$, for a suitable positive integer $l$.
-The metric $g_{\xi , \alpha , j}$ determined from a triple $(\xi, \alpha , j)$, as in (\ref{contactmetric}), is therefore of class $C^{l-1}$.
-The space of such triples is a Banach manifold weakly homotopy equivalent to the space of $C^\infty$ triples.
-From now on, we will use $\pazocal{AC}( Y , \xi_0 )$ to denote the Banach manifold version only.
+First, we equip contact structures with auxiliary structures.
+Let $\mathcal{CM}(Y,\xi_0 )$ be the space of \textit{contact metric structures} (see \S \ref{spinccont}) $(\xi, \alpha , j )$ on $Y$ such that the contact structures $\xi$ and $\xi_0$ are isotopic.
+The forgetful projection induces a weak homotopy equivalence $\mathcal{CM}(Y , \xi_0 ) \simeq \mathcal{C}(Y , \xi_0 )$.
+We will also find it convenient to work within the realm of Banach spaces.
+A way to do this is by considering triples $(\xi , \alpha , j )$ where $\alpha$ (and hence $\xi$) is only assumed to be of class $C^{l}$, and the complex structure $j$ is of class $C^{l-1}$, for a suitable positive integer $l$.
+The metric $g_{\xi , \alpha , j}$ (see (\ref{contactmetric})) determined from the triple $(\xi, \alpha , j)$ is therefore of class $C^{l-1}$.
+The space of such triples is a Banach manifold homotopy equivalent to the space of $C^\infty$ triples.
+From now on, we will reserve the notation $\mathcal{CM}( Y , \xi_0 )$ for this more convenient Banach manifold version only.

-Associated to each triple in $\pazocal{AC}(Y, \xi_0 )$ and each element of a certain Banach space of perturbations $\pazocal{P}$ we consider the Seiberg-Witten monopole equations over a certain non-compact $4$-manifold $Z^+$, with suitable asymptotics to canonical configurations determined by the contact structures.
-This leads to a \textit{universal} moduli space of solutions, which has the structure of a Banach manifold equipped with a Fredholm map
+Associated to each triple in $\mathcal{CM}(Y, \xi_0 )$ and each element of a certain Banach space of perturbations $\mathcal{P}$ we consider the Seiberg--Witten monopole equations over a certain non-compact $4$-manifold $Z^+$, with suitable asymptotics over its ends to canonical configurations determined by the contact structures together with critical points of the Chern-Simons functional.
+This leads to a \textit{universal} moduli space of solutions, which is a Banach manifold equipped with a Fredholm map

 The moduli space decomposes according to critical points of the Chern-Simons-Dirac functional